Chevrolet Corvette: Second generation (C2; 1963–1967)

 Duntov came up with a lightweight version of the C2 in 1962.
-Concerned about Ford and what they were doing with the Shelby Cobra, GM planned to manufacture 100 Grand Sport Corvettes, but only five were actually built.
+Concerned about Ford and what they were doing with the Shelby Cobra, GM planned to manufacture 100 to 125 Grand Sport Corvettes, but only five were actually built.
 They were driven by historic drivers such as Roger Penske, A. J. Foyt, Jim Hall, and Dick Guldstrand among others.
-Today the five cars (001-005) are all held by private owners, and are among the most coveted and valuable Corvettes ever built.
+Those five cars (001–005) are all held by private owners, and are among the most coveted and valuable Corvettes ever built.
 002 is exhibited in the Simeone Foundation Automotive Museum and is in running condition.

 Third generation (C3; 1968–1982)

 The third-generation Corvette, patterned after the Mako Shark II concept car, was introduced for the 1968 model year and was in production until 1982.
 C3 coupes featured the first use of T-top removable roof panels.
 It introduced monikers that were later revived, such as LT-1, ZR-1, Z07, and Collector Edition.
 In 1978, Corvette's 25th anniversary was celebrated with a two-tone Silver Anniversary Edition and an Indy Pace Car replica edition of the C3.
 This was also the first time that a Corvette was used as a Pace Car for the Indianapolis 500.